 Symptoms include dizziness, nosebleeds, headache, nausea and confusion.
 The diplomats are seeking $28-million from the federal government, alleging Ottawa failed to properly address mysterious brain injuries they sustained while representing Canada in Cuba.

 This lawsuit is of particular interest as diplomats rarely sue their current employers.

-HSH Partner Paul Miller, representing these individuals, has been interviewed by various National news outlets in Canada and the UK.
+HSH Partner Paul Miller, representing these individuals, has been interviewed by various international news outlets.

 I think it became, ‘We are fed up.
 We don’t think we’re being treated properly and we’re going to take this as our only alternative.’
 We’ve got some people who may not work again.